cleskowsky/cleskowsky.github.io/working_with_codex.md

 - [Quantization from the ground up](https://ngrok.com/blog/quantization):
   Brilliant article about quantization - why we do it, how it's done, what are the tradeoffs.

+# Tools

+- [oMLX](https://omlx.ai/): macOS local gpt model server that harnesses like pi can talk to.
+Best h/w to make this work well sounds like m1 + 64gb of ram for a decent open weight coding model.
+Min is m1, 16gb ram but not sure what that realistically gets you.
+With h/w costs where they are now, a subscription to codex or claude for $20 - $100 a month is probably the way to go.
+(General purpose frontier models are still much better than local ones.)